Grant Writing Assistance

 This assessment will help determine what type of program is needed and who the program would serve.
 It is usually set before a program is started, or when a transition may make sense.

-Evaluation Design (Evaluation Plans, Logic Models)
+Evaluation Design (Evaluation Plans, Logic Models, Theory of Change, etc)

 This set of tools guarantee that there is agreement among all the stakeholders about what the program is doing, and how it is accomplishing its goals.
 It also guarantees that there is agreement about how to move forward.